-There’s a consensus among PS4 enthusiasts and power users that the internal hard drive of PS4 must be replaced.
-Because a better performing drive will enhance your gaming experience with PS4 to a higher level.
+No PS4 enthusiast argues about the importance of upgrading PS4 internal hard drive (HDD) with a more powerful one.
+That’s Because a better performing drive will enhance your gaming experience with PS4 to a higher level.
 Additionally, the PS4 stock internal HDD is an old, obsolete drive that doesn’t even meet the lowest modern storage standards.
 (For more details on PS4 hard drive specs, please read this article.)
 Therefore, try to get the best hard drive for PS4 in order to better enjoy playing with your game console.

 Yes, it’s possible that you can expand PS4 storage by just adding an external hard drive to it.
 You set it up as an extended storage and you’re done.
 You eventually will get the storage capacity you want.
 But that solution will make you miss a significant performance boost that any serious gamer wants to have.
 If you are curious to know why we prefer upgrading PS4 internal HDD over going for the extended storage solution, kindly visit this article.
 It fairly compares both solutions and illustrates the pros and cons of each.

 Before we move on with the educational part of this guide, I’ll do one thing.
 I think it’s better first to lay out my top internal hard drive upgrade options for PS4.

 Best PS4 Internal HDD Upgrades

 The internal drives below have been carefully picked for my top recommendation list.
 They are the best fit for replacing and upgrading PS4 stock HDD.
 I have chosen them based on my long experience in the computer technology realm.
 That helped a lot gauge the pros and cons and make the best option in this regard.

 Seagate Firecuda 2tb Gaming SSHD